 We will continue to design and launch AI chips and other ASICs for AI applications, as well as educate and explore the market for software and application/end-use partners for our AI ASICs.
 We will initially focus on edge computing and continue to explore applications in the fields of smart retail and intelligent driving.
-We are currently developing the second generation of our AI chips and will continue to release new generations of our AI chip.
+We are currently developing the second generation of our 28nm AI chip, which is expected to have significant improvement of computing power and power-efficiency compared to the previous generation.
+We plan to commence mass production of the second generation chip in the first quarter of 2020.
+In addition, we plan to introduce the third generation of our AI chip in the second half of 2020.
+The third generation will use the 12nm process technology and is expected to be applicable to both edge and cloud computing.
+We will continue to release new generations of our AI chip.